 Medications, although a convenient option, can often cause side effects in kids.
-Some of them include sleep problems, mood swings, and loss of appetite.
+Some of these include sleep problems, mood swings and loss of appetite.

-It is essential to include the right amount of minerals and vitamins to your diet as it can help with improving attention and alertness.
+It is essential to include the right amount of minerals and vitamins in your child’s diet, as it can help with improving attention and alertness.
 Healthy options include vegetables, fruits and whole grains.

 Artificial colors and preservatives

-Consumption of food with artificial food coloring and preservatives is shown to be a trigger among children with ADHD.
-It is found that kids consuming these foods are often hyperactive.
-Best to avoid among kids is sodas, sorbets, salad dressings, cereals and candies, icing, pickles, gelatin desserts and ice creams etc.
+The consumption of food with artificial food coloring and preservatives has been shown to be a trigger among children with ADHD.
+Kids consuming these foods are often hyperactive.

-For kids sensitive to dairy and nuts it is best to avoid food containing these possible allergens to regulate their behavior.
-Also, avoiding these foods may help improve behavior in some children with ADHD.
+For kids sensitive to dairy and nuts, it is best to avoid food containing these allergens to regulate their behavior.

-If you want to know more on the best ADHD treatment in Dubai, write to us!
-Our neuro-experts use EEG to monitor your brainwaves and give you feedback to produce long term changes in brain patterns leading to better focus and motivation.
+If you want to know more about the best ADHD treatment in Dubai, write to us!
+Our neuro-experts use EEG to monitor your brainwaves and give you feedback to produce long-term changes in brain patterns, leading to better focus and motivation.

 Dr. Upasana Gala is the founder and CEO of Evolve Brain Training, a Neurofeedback-centered institute that focuses on using non-invasive brain training techniques to maximize the brain's true potential.